ecanzonieri/ElfDump/README.md

 ----------

 You have to install volatility last version from http://code.google.com/p/volatility/ .
-To install the plug-in is enough to copy the directory linux_elfdump in volatility_root/volatility/plugins/ Address Space Layout Randomization is not supported: disable it for your tests!
+To install the plug-in is enough to copy the directory linux_elf_dump in volatility_root/volatility/plugins/

-	echo 0 > /proc/sys/kernel/randomize_va_space

 How to use it?
 --------------